cguardia/Pyramid-Tutorial/prerequisites.rst

 ------------------

-You will need `Python <http://python.org>`_ version 2.5 or better to run :app:`Pyramid`.
+You will need `Python <http://python.org>`_ version 2.5 or better to run `Pyramid`.

 .. sidebar:: Python Versions

-    As of this writing, :app:`Pyramid` has been tested under Python 2.5.5 and Python 2.6.6, and Python 2.7.2.  :app:`Pyramid` does not run under any version of Python before 2.5, and does not yet run under Python 3.X.
+    As of this writing, `Pyramid` has been tested under Python 2.5.5 and Python 2.6.6, and Python 2.7.2.  `Pyramid` does not run under any version of Python before 2.5, and does not yet run under Python 3.X.

-:app:`Pyramid` is known to run on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD as well as on Windows platforms.
-It is also known to run on Google's App Engine, :term:`PyPy`, and :term:`Jython`.
+`Pyramid` is known to run on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD as well as on Windows platforms.
+It is also known to run on Google's App Engine, `PyPy`, and `Jython`.

-:app:`Pyramid` installation does not require the compilation of any C code, so you need only a Python interpreter that meets the requirements mentioned.
+`Pyramid` installation does not require the compilation of any C code, so you need only a Python interpreter that meets the requirements mentioned.